Pinot Noir and Cheese Pairing Guide

 Exploring Regional Pairings

-French Pinot Noir pairs well with French cheeses, such as a Crottin de Chavignol, a tangy goat cheese that highlights the berry notes in a Burgundy Pinot Noir.
-Similarly, Oregon Pinot Noir can be paired with artisanal cheeses from the Willamette Valley, enhancing both the wine’s specific terroir-driven notes and the local flavors of the cheese.
+French Pinot Noir pairs brilliantly with French cheeses like Crottin de Chavignol, a tangy goat cheese that highlights the berry notes in Burgundy Pinot Noir.
+Similarly, Oregon Pinot Noir can be paired with artisanal cheeses from the Willamette Valley, enhancing both the wine’s specific terroir-driven notes and the local cheese flavors.

 Challenging Pairings

-Not every cheese makes a good match.
-Some cheeses could clash with the wine’s subtlety.
-Blue cheeses with strong, piquant flavors may overpower the delicate Pinot Noir.
-Equally, overly salted or aged cheeses could dominate the wine’s profile and complicate the tasting experience.
+Not every cheese makes a good match, and I’ve made plenty of mistakes here.
+Blue cheeses with strong, piquant flavors often overpower delicate Pinot Noir – the wine just disappears.
+Equally, overly salted or very aged cheeses can dominate the wine’s profile and create an unpleasant clash rather than harmony.

 Serving Suggestions

-Presentation is also key.
-Consider cutting cheese into bite-sized pieces, making it easier to taste individually with the wine.
-Providing neutral-tasting accompaniments, like wafer-thin crackers or slices of a baguette, can cleanse the palate between tastings.
+Presentation also helps.
+Cut cheese into bite-sized pieces, making it easier to taste individually with the wine.
+Provide neutral accompaniments like wafer-thin crackers or slices of baguette to cleanse the palate between tastings.

 Why Experimentation Matters

-While conventional pairings offer a reliable starting point, experimentation can lead to delightful discoveries.
-The diverse styles of Pinot Noir and varying cheese types present numerous opportunities to find unexpected combinations.
-Personal preferences can significantly influence what might be deemed the “perfect” pairing.
-Keep an open mind and take notes on personal favorites.
+While conventional pairings offer a reliable starting point, experimentation leads to delightful discoveries.
+The diverse styles of Pinot Noir and varying cheese types present numerous opportunities to find unexpected combinations that work brilliantly.

 Guidelines for Successful Pairing

-• Consider the flavor intensity of both the wine and the cheese.
+• Consider the flavor intensity of both the wine and the cheese – match intensity levels.

-• Match the cheese texture with the wine body for harmonious tasting.
+• Match the cheese texture with the wine body for harmonious tasting experiences.

-• Take note of regional pairings that use local produce.
+• Take note of regional pairings that use local produce – they usually work for good reasons.

-• Be mindful of the balance between acidities and fats.
+• Be mindful of the balance between acidities and fats – they should complement, not clash.

 Notable Pairings to Try

-With many Pinot Noir options available, here’s a list of specific pairings to explore:
+With many Pinot Noir options available, here are specific pairings I’ve tested extensively:

-• California Pinot Noir with Aged Gouda: The caramelized nuttiness of Gouda pairs well with the lush, fruit-forward nature of California Pinot Noir.
+• California Pinot Noir with Aged Gouda: The caramelized nuttiness of Gouda pairs beautifully with the lush, fruit-forward nature of California Pinot Noir.

-• Burgundy Pinot Noir with Époisses: A creamy, washed-rind cheese from Burgundy that perfectly matches the earthy, nuanced aroma of the wine.
+• Burgundy Pinot Noir with Époisses: A creamy, washed-rind cheese from Burgundy that perfectly matches the earthy, nuanced aroma of the wine – this is a classic for good reason.

-• New Zealand Pinot Noir with Feta: The vibrant berry flavors of New Zealand Pinot Noir thrive alongside the salty, crumbly texture of Feta.
+• New Zealand Pinot Noir with Feta: The vibrant berry flavors of New Zealand Pinot Noir thrive alongside the salty, crumbly texture of Feta in ways that surprise people.

 Guidance on Hosting a Tasting Event